pete-a/terem-weather-cli/README.md

 ### Measurement period
 There is one recording (26 April 2008) where the 'Period over which rainfall was measured (days)' is two days and not one.
 There are no instructions on how to treat this data, e.g. should the total rainfall be split 50/50 on 25th and 26th?
-But how to we know if 10% of the rainfall was on the 25th and 90% on 26th?
+But how do we know if 10% of the rainfall was on the 25th and 90% on 26th?
 With no other information, I am assuming that recording date should be determined to have received all the rainfall.